vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing-istio-refarch.md

 A lot of enterprises are embarking on a journey to adopt cloud native technologies to meet their technology strategy goals and address internal and external challenges.
-One of the key components of the technology stack is the Enterprise Platform as a Service (ePaaS) which will be the target platform for a number of migrated and new applications.
+One of the key components of the technology stack is the Platform as a Service (PaaS) which will be the target platform for a number of migrated and new applications.
 These applications will be required to adopt latest standards in security, performance, scalability and resilience in a manner which is agile and efficient.

 In order to adopt these standards, enterprises are looking towards open source